-NORTHERN REGION EMISSIONS CERTIFICATION / GAS CAP
+NORTHERN REGION EMISSIONS CERTIFICATION/GAS CAP

-For technicians wanting to obtain Northern Region Emission Certification only.
+This course is for technicians wanting to obtain Northern Region Emission Certification only.
 This is a self-study course for the eight-county northern region required emissions.
 Study material can be found at www.paimtraining.com.